-Now, let's say you study for 6 times as long (2 hours), and you get a 95.
-Again, compared to not studying at all, you have improved your grade by 45 points.
-You didn't get 6 times the improvement with 6 times the amount of work.
+Now, let’s say you study for six times as long (2 hours), and you get a 95.
+Still, compared to not studying at all, you have improved your grade by 45 points.
+You would expect your returns to multiply by six as well, but you didn’t get six times the improvement with six times the amount of work.

-This can be loosely described with the 80/20 Rule, which in this context would say that 80% of the grade can be attributed to around 20% of the studying that you did.
-Applied to our own education, it would be smart in many situations to stop after completing the meaningful portion of the studying we might usually do, understanding (through experimentation and trial and error) that all of the extra studying may not lead us any farther than we've already gone.
+This can be loosely described with the “80/20 Rule”, (no, I did not make the math match precisely in the last example) which in this context would say that 80% of the grade can be attributed to around 20% of the studying that you did.
+Applied to our own education, it would be smart in many situations to stop after completing the meaningful portion of the studying we might usually do, understanding (through experimentation and trial and error) that all of the extra studying may not lead us any further than we’ve already gone.
 This wastes less of our time and allows us to pursue other more important ventures and subject matters.

 Of course, there are plenty of situations in which you can and should ignore the 80/20 Rule and put in every ounce of work that you possibly can: for example, in any athletic endeavor.
-It makes sense if you are competing directly against somebody else that the goal is simply to achieve the best possible performance, regardless of whether or not you are "efficient" in doing so.
+It makes sense if you are competing directly against somebody else that the goal is simply to achieve the best possible performance, regardless of whether or not you are “efficient” in doing so.
 But for school?
-Chances are, there's no good reason to spend excessive time studying for such little result in the end, when you could be putting that time into much more effectively educating yourself or working on your side hustle.
+Chances are, there’s no good reason to spend excessive time studying for such little result in the end, when you could be putting that time into much more effectively educating yourself in meaningful and positive ways.